How do we Control Oil During the Summer? Plus my very first ever book review.

 didn’t go to a public high school, where the story of this young couple begins,

 nor did I attend any college or University, where their story unfolds.
-I literally (ha ha, get it?) can’t relate to a single
+I literally (ha ha, get it?) didn't relate to a single

 character in the book. lol!
 It’s